 - Find a good coffee shop, a bookstore or park that you and your service member will enjoy when the deployment's over.

-- Sign up for spouse education programs through your installation's Military and Family Support Center, which can help you settle into your installation and be a great way to make new friends.
+- Sign up for classes through your installation's Military and Family Support Center, which can help you settle into your installation and make new friends.

 You'll be keeping in touch with your loved one whenever you can, and you can use your communications to show how well you're handling the transition.
 As you explore your new area, you can do things to make your partner feel a part of your new home, too.